reside-ic/reside-ic.github.io/content/blog/virtuous-circles.md

 under development to make engaging with all these assets together seamless and transparent - for example the ability to click on a plot in a paper, see the code which generated it, and potentially edit the code and instantly see the plot update inline, all without leaving the browser.
-Research which can be engaged with in this way isn't just easily reproducible, it's easily mutatable too.
+Research which can be engaged with in this way isn't just easily reproducible, it's easily mutable too.
 Tools like this may increase good practice by harnessing the value it adds, increasing their usage and driving adoption of the technology as a standard.

 These approaches don't just apply to publication.
 Our own [dettl](https://vimc.github.io/dettl/) package was developed